douglasgreen/content/notes.md

 There are ways to define XML in SQL that work worse.
 These are design anti-patterns.

 * No UUID - Isn't portable between servers.
 Not easy to define relationships.
-* No unique name - No meaningful way to refer to content.
+* No UUHN - No meaningful way to refer to content.
 * No schema - Content isn't validated.
 Must parse XML to identify type.
 * JSON instead of XML - Doesn't validate.
 No XPath queries.
 * No versioning of schemas - Hard to change data definition.